cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 <strong class="alert-header">Core Concept</strong>

-Each Cypress command (and chain of commands) returns immediately, having only been appended to a queue of commands to be executed at a later time.
+Each Cypress method (and chain of methods) returns immediately, having only been appended to a queue to be executed at a later time.

-You purposefully **cannot** do anything useful with the return value from a command.
-Commands are enqueued and managed entirely behind the scenes.
+You purposefully **cannot** do anything useful with the return value from a method.
+Commands and queries are enqueued and managed entirely behind the scenes.

 We've designed our API this way because the DOM is a highly mutable object that constantly goes stale.
 For Cypress to prevent flake, and know when to proceed,